 with love.
 This eliminates the stress of feeling so pressured and powerless in that moment to say the right thing to your child (or, in most cases,

 to come up with the right threat!)
 It also prevents saying things you're sorry for later, so it makes you a more effective parent.

 7. Give up your perfectionism.
 Sure, life is messy, but is that any reason to postpone love and happiness?
 You're more than enough, just

 the way you are.
 There are no perfect people, and there are no perfect parents.
 Trying to be perfect is a huge source of stress.
 It tightens a vise

 around your heart.
-Loving yourself – really feeling your love for yourself, even though you aren't perfect – may be the single most important thing
+Loving yourself unconditionally – really feeling acceptance and love for yourself, even though you aren't perfect – may be the single

-you can do to de-stress and help your child thrive.
+most important thing you can do to de-stress and help your child thrive.
 Practice positive self-talk.
 Find ways to nurture yourself.
-If you simply must evaluate yourself
+If you simply

-as a parent, never judge yourself by your child's behavior, but by your reaction to it.
-Only love today.
+must evaluate yourself as a parent, never judge yourself by your child's behavior, but by your reaction to it.
+Does unconditional love sound like too

 8. Count your blessings and cultivate optimism.
 Every time you start to feel negative, find as many things as you can to be grateful for,